nickgraffis/youmoji/README.md

-# youmoji
+# Youmoji 🤡
-Custom emoji maker with emoji pieces from twemoji, or add your own svg.
+## Custom emoji maker with emoji pieces from twemoji, or add your own svg.
 Check it out at youmoji.app

+## Tech
+* dom-to-image
+* FileSaver
+* tailwindcss
+* scrapper.js file crunched the emojis